Skip to main content

 Application Deadline: N/A

-Both Girls Who Code summer programs—two-week summer immersion and six-week self-paced—are available to high school students who identify as girls or non-binary, with or without computer science experience.
+Both Girls Who Code summer programs—two-week Summer Immersion and six-week Pathways—are available to high school students who identify as girls or non-binary, with or without computer science experience, at no cost.

-The virtual Summer Immersion Program (SIP) is a live, two-week introductory course for 9th through 11th graders focused on game design, and offers an inside look into the tech industry through company partners.
-The Self-Paced program is a six-week course for students in 9th through 12th grades in which students can earn beginner-level badges in HTML, CSS, and JavaScript programming languages, as well as an intermediate badge in Python.
+The virtual Summer Immersion Program (SIP) is a live, two-week introductory course for 9th through 11th graders focused on game design and offers an inside look into the tech industry through company partners.

 21. AstroCamp